-- Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach.
+- Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - Ensure there is an effective early help procedure and ensure all staff understand the procedure and their role in it. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach. - Ensure that the school contributes to multi-agency working in line with the staturtor guidance 'Working together to Safeguard Children 2023.